-The application fee of \$ 75.00 is non-refundable.
-Equipment, books, supplies, tools, uniforms, kits and any other items issued and received by the student cannot be returned after seven days signing this agreement.
-Within seven days, they can be returned with full refund if there are no broken, damaged or used items.
+The application fee of 100.00 is non-refundable.
+Equipment, books, supplies, tools, uniforms, kits and any other items issued and received by the student cannot be returned after seven days of signing the enrollment agreement.
+Within seven days, they can be returned with a full refund if there are no broken, damaged or used items.

 The school will refund any money that you paid, less any deduction for registration fee and equipment received.
 If the amount that you have paid is more than the amount that you owe for the time you attended, then a refund will be made within 45 days of the official withdrawal date.
 If the amount that you owe is more than the amount that you have already paid, then you will have to arrange with the institution to pay that balance.
-Official withdrawal date is on the student's notification or school's determination.
+The official withdrawal date is on the student's notification or the school's determination.